 Only 100 copies of White Lies were printed, one of which wound up in the hands of Dan Auerbach, frontman of the Ohio-based blues outfit the Black Keys.
 With Auerbach's help, Mayfield began attracting a wider audience.
 She made a guest appearance on the Black Keys' 2008 album Attack & Release, singing backup vocals on the track "Things Aint Like They Used to Be," and spent a pair of years recording her official debut album, With Blasphemy So Heartfelt, in Auerbach's home studio.
 Released in September 2008 by Polymer Sounds, the album was a critical success.
 Mayfield supported its release by going on tour, serving as an opening act for bands like the Avett Brothers, Cake, Lucero, and the Black Keys.

 Mayfield's follow-up, Make My Head Sing, was a complete musical switch.
-Recorded at Nashville's Club Roar Studio with drummer/engineer Matt Martin and co-produced her husband Jesse Newport, the album was a scorching, electric, rock & roll set.
-It was issued by ATO in April of 2014. ~ Andrew Leahey, Rovi
+Recorded at Nashville's Club Roar Studio with drummer/engineer Matt Martin and co-produced by husband Jesse Newport, the album was a scorching, electric rock & roll set.
+It was issued by ATO in April of 2014.
+She then returned to her more acoustic roots to record an appropriately solemn cover album of Elliott Smith songs with Seth Avett of the Avett Brothers titled Seth Avett & Jessica Lea Mayfield Sing Elliott Smith.
+The album was released in early 2015 and was accompanied by a tour on which the duo performed songs by Smith and shared influences including the Beatles and Bob Dylan, as well as their own material. ~ Andrew Leahey, Rovi